metalstormbass/DVSA/Cloudguard Integration Instructions/README.md

 ![](mworkflow.PNG)

-The following folder will be automatically createdi n the repository:
+The following folder will be automatically created in the repository:

 /.github/workflows/